 So, what determines the Value of a commodity?

-The labour socially necessary for the confection of this commodity.
+The labor is socially necessary for the production of this commodity.

 Folks, what has more Value, a glass or a car?
-Car.
+A car.

 Why?
-Because the amount of labour needed to make a car is way bigger.
-Making a car requires way more labour than making a glass.
+Because the amount of labor needed to make a car is way bigger.
+Making a car requires way more labor than making a glass.

-Therefore, a car has much more Value than a glass.
+Therefore, a car has much more Value than glass.

 Does this mean that if I had a glass factory, and it took me the same amount of time needed to make a car, to make this glass, the glass would get more expensive?
 No, ok?
 No. For the love of God, no.

-Value is determined by the amount of socially necessary labour.
+Value is determined by the amount of socially necessary labor.

-The social criteria is fundamental.
+The social criteria are fundamental.

-What determines Value is the amount of labour in a certain social state and under specific productive conditions of an entire society.
+What determines Value is the amount of labor in a certain social state and under specific productive conditions of an entire society.

-It's how much labour an entire society needs to produce a glass, and not how much you, an individual, needs to produce a glass, ok?.
+It's how much labor is required to produce glass in the entire society, and not how much you, an individual, needs to produce a glass, ok?

 And price?
-So, if Value is not price, what then is price?
+So, if Value is not price, what is price, then?

-Price is the expression of value as money, expression in money.
+Price is the expression of value as money, an expression in money.

 Price usually gravitates around value.

-This price that gravitates around Value, Adam Smith - the Adam Smith, not Marx - called it central price.
+This price gravitates around Value, Adam Smith, not Marx, called it central price.

-Once a commodity is produced by labour and it goes out to be sold in the market.
+Once a commodity is produced by labor and it goes out to be sold in the market.
 It (the commodity) will get closer to its value.

-Value is not price, value is a property of the commodity, and value is determined by the amount of socially necessary labour.
+Value is not price, value is a property of the commodity, and value is determined by the amount of socially necessary labor.

 Very well, remember we said that the commodity is the center of all social relations?

-In Capitalism, our labour power is also a commodity.
+In Capitalism, our labor power is also a commodity.

-We sell our labour power at market price.
+We sell our labor power at market price.

-If our labour power is a commodity, and value is a property of a commodity.
+If our labor power is a commodity, and value is a property of a commodity,

-What is the value of our labour power?
+What is the value of our labor power?

-The value of our labour power is also determined by the socially necessary labour,
+The value of our labor power is also determined by the socially necessary labor,

-but in another way, the value of your labour power is determined by all that reproduces you.
+but in another way, the value of your labor power is determined by all that reproduces you.

 It's the value of everything you need to exist.